mogu-lab/probabilistic-foundations-of-ml/skills-check.md

 \end{align*}
 For example, $\mathbb{I}(A = a)$ will evaluate to 1 only when $A = a$.

-**Univariate Calculus.** Derivatives, integrals, and limits (all in 1-dimension) will appear in some of the derivations.
+**Single Variable Calculus.** Derivatives, integrals, and limits (all in 1-dimension) will appear in some of the derivations.
 We will not ask you to do these by hand, but we expect you to know what they mean, conceptually and intuitively.
-To review these concepts, we recommend:
+To review these concepts, we recommend reading Chapters 3, 4, 8, 16, and 20 from [this tutorial](https://www.elevri.com/courses/calculus).

-* TODO
+## Probability and Statistics

-**Probability and Statistics.** Although the course introduces a *probabilistic* paradigm of ML, we do not assume *any* prior knowledge of probability and statistics.
+Although the course introduces a *probabilistic* paradigm of ML, *we do not assume *any prior knowledge of probability and statistics*.
 All necessary topics from these subjects will be introduced as needed in the course.